kapusta/pzgps/README.md

 ## Using the WebSocket from a Front End

-Install `live-server` globally first (it's a webserver) by running `npm install live-server -g` in your terminal.
+### AngularJS

-In the `angular1` directory, install the deps by running `npm install` then run `npm start` to start the webserver.
+In the `angular1` directory, install the deps by running `npm install` then run `npm start` to start the [webserver](https://github.com/johnpapa/lite-server).
 Using your web browser, navigate to your pizero's IP address on port 9001 (the default).
+The default port of the webserver can be changed in the `angular1/bs-config.json` file.

 Assuming the millions of things above went right, you'll see some GPS data in your web browser.

+### ReactJS
+As of this writing, the UI provided in the `reactjs` directory doesn't actually do anything.
+OVer time it will be built up to provide feature parity with the `angular1` front end.

 ## Enabling a MapQuest staticmap